chocolatey/choco-wiki/CommandsUninstall.md

 NOTE: `all` is a special package keyword that will allow you to uninstall all packages.

+**NOTE**: Options and switches apply to all items passed, so if you are installing multiple packages, and you use `--version=1.0.0`, it is going to look for and try to install version 1.0.0 of every package passed.
+So please split out multiple package calls when wanting to pass specific options.

 ## Examples

     choco uninstall git